 CHILDREN IN NEED OF FAMILIES

-- Healthy boys and girls from 9 years to 15 years old
+- Medically healthy boys and girls 7 to 15 (including sibling groups).

 - Children reflect the full range of ethnicities that exist in Colombia, including Latino, Afro-Colombian, and Amerindian.

 Chris and Cathy adopted their daughters from Colombia – hear their story!

 - Heterosexual married couples, single men and women are eligible to adopt from Colombia.
 Seeking pioneer-spirited gay or lesbian couple or single parent to adopt from Colombia.

 - Applicants aged 55 and older should consult with Spence-Chapin